About Turkey Hill

 - What flavors are gluten-free?View answer

-Turkey Hill offers gluten-free products.
-To see a list, visit our Flavor Find and select Gluten-Free under the Dietary Preferences section and click Search.
+Turkey Hill offers many gluten-free products.
+If your product contains wheat, then it contains gluten.
+To see a list, visit our Flavor Finder and select Gluten-Free under the Dietary Preferences section and click Search.

 - Does Turkey Hill Iced Tea contain caffeine?View answer

 Most Turkey Hill teas do contain caffeine, about 30-55 mg per serving.
+Our Green Teas are a bit lower, only containing 10-20 mg per serving.
 But we also manufacture a selection of decaffeinated teas (with just 3-5 mg. per serving) for customers who prefer to avoid caffeine.
 These flavors include Decaffeinated Iced Tea, Diet Decaffeinated Iced Tea, and Diet Decaffeinated Orange Iced Tea.
 Also, Turkey Hill Lemonades and Orangeade are excellent caffeine-free selections.

 - Do I have to store Turkey Hill drinks in the refrigerator?View answer

 Yes.
 Turkey Hill products are manufactured cold and must be kept cold to avoid breakdown and fermentation.
 Turkey Hill products do not contain the many preservatives required to produce a shelf-stable product out of refrigeration.